BZIvanov/Learning-SpringBoot/SpringWeb/WebScopes/README.md

    - Opening a new browser session or clearing cookies will reset the count.
    - Output (increments with each request)
 3. Testing `@ApplicationScope` - Open `http://localhost:8080/scope/application`
    - The count is shared across all users and persists until the app restarts.
+You could also test by opening the endpoint from different browsers.
    - Output (increments globally for all users)

 ## Scopes